Places to See Santa on LI During the Christmas Season

 Walt Whitman Mall — Huntington Station

-Visitors to Walt Whitman can make their appointment to see Santa online for just $10.
+Visitors to Walt Whitman can make their appointment to see Santa online.
 Santa will be there most days from just after 10am to about 8pm from now until December 24.
 You can also reserve a Fastpass online allowing you to skip to the front of the line upon arrival.
 A Caring Santa is available to accommodate children with different abilities on December 2 and 9 from 9 to 11am.

 White Post Farms — Melville

 Children who visit here can meet Santa and the "Mensch on the Bench."
 There are also candy cane hunts and holiday train rides.
 The farm only accepts cash; there is an ATM on the premises.
 Every Saturday and Sunday beginning November 24, children and adults can pay a $15.95 admission fee that includes free Santa photos, animal farm entry, a singing chick show, and entrance to the monkey barn.